fatihmuflih/restful-api/README.md

 # restful-api
-Documentation for creating a RESTful API project using Hapi Framework.
+Documentation for creating a RESTful API project using Hapi framework.